Executive Chef Byron J. Bondoc

 Interested in exploring more of his own creativity, he settled here in Myrtle Beach, SC at the prestigious Members Club at Grande Dunes and Ocean Club at Grande Dunes from 2016 to 2019 where he assisted the Executive Chef with training staff and menu planning/ execution for both clubs for breakfast, lunch and dinner as well as major banquet events held at the clubs.

-Although his time at the Greenbrier Resort was successful and rewarding; he felt the need to get back to his calling of preparing fresh, local products on a more personal level.
-This opportunity became available at the Marina Inn at Grande Dunes in Myrtle Beach, SC.
-Be sure to visit WaterScapes Restaurant at the Marina Inn for a rewarding culinary experience from Chef Rourk and the team!
+When the Executive Chef position at the award winning, four diamond Marina Inn at Grande Dunes in Myrtle Beach, SC became available, we knew that Chef Bondoc would be the perfect fit!
+Be sure to visit WaterScapes Restaurant at the Marina Inn for a rewarding culinary experience from Chef Bondoc and the team!

 With all of this experience, what is your cooking style and your favorite cuisine?
 Classical French with Asian and Hawaiian Fusion

 Who Influenced You to Become a Chef?
 Watching my Grandma cook since I was a child - She was an absolute inspiration who brought all her secret recipes from the Philippines.
 Being Filipino, she loved cooking dishes from her homeland.
 But her absolute favorite thing to cook for all her grandkids was her famous and legendary Fried Chicken.
 The irony in that!

 Tell us about Your Cooking Style and How You evolved into this Style I have adopted and acquired many different international techniques.
 Being exposed to the melting pot of New York I have honed the flavors of Italian, French, Korean, Japanese, and many more.

 What are the Top Five Ingredients the you must have in the Kitchen at all times?
 Garlic, scallions, ginger, single pressed olive oil, and the finest sea salt.